 It’s not about the journey so much as it is about them.
 These are some more moments that are important to everyone.
 And it is at this point that all leaders and managers, regardless of function, must focus on improving the digital workplace experience.
 They’re the ones who know their teams best or have easy access to data that can help them recognize the key events in their teams’ lives.
 They can also gain a better understanding of the critical applications for business functions, as well as how timely interventions can transform what is true or into an opportunity to delight, resulting in a digital workplace experience that not only enhances and engages your employees, but also has a direct impact on the team’s productivity.

 We’ve moved past the days when your company’s HR department was solely responsible for the employee experience.
 Now, on the bottom layer of the screen, you’ll notice the many business programs that your employees utilize on a daily basis.
 They could be web interfaces, client desktop applications that don’t require the internet or mobile devices.
 At the very top, the top layer encompasses all of your employees who utilize these many business tools, as well as your customers, vendors, suppliers, and others who use these various business applications.
-The digital adoption experience layer is in the center.
+The digital adoption experience layer is in the centre.
 The coaching, training, on-demand support, announcements, service analytics, and other services are provided by the digital adoption experience layer.

 Organizations are now experimenting with a training idea called learning in the flow of work, in which employees are provided with an onboarding task list within the application.
 So, when a new employee enters the company, the digital adoption platforms assist their onboarding.
 By beginning with a task list in the system, employees are able to identify and execute the most important activities they need to complete in the coming week, weeks, or months.
 All of this is dependent on their position in the organization, their role, and their location within the application.
 In addition, they are provided with a guide builder that is incredibly simple to use and does not require any coding.